myokapis/PaymentProcessor2/README.md

-# PaymentProcessor2
+# PaymentProcessor
-Cleaned up version of payment processing libraries
+Proof of concept integration with TSYS Sierra